temporalinterference/temporalinterference.github.io/content/cards/Sim4Life-V8/modal.md

 ---
 # Sim4Life Platform

-Sim4Life is the premier computational platform for biomedical simulations, healthcare applications, and technical system design, including specific features for TI.
+The cloud and desktop Sim4Life platforms V8.2 are the premier computational platform for biomedical simulations, healthcare applications, and technical system design, including specific features for TI planing and analysis.

 {{< modal-movie 13-ti-small.mp4 >}}
 {{< /modal-movie >}}